 - Have fun!

 Time to play!
 Some of our ideas involve taking your collages outside to match real-world places with scavenger hunt directions or collaged locations.
 You may want to slip your collage into a sheet protector before you head out to keep things tidy and protect these mini works of art!

-When coming up with themes for our virtual “scavenger hunt” we quickly realized the possibilities for combining your collaged landscape with unique variations on the typical scavenger hunt are truly endless…
+When coming up with themes for our virtual “scavenger hunt” we quickly realized the possibilities for combining your collaged landscape with unique variations on the typical scavenger hunt or obstacle course are truly endless…

 Map Scavenger Hunt Theme Ideas: